KenN7/daslides/readme.md

 * `autoplay` (integer, values : `0`/`1`, default : `1`) sets whether multimedia contents (audio, video) should be played automatically.

-## License

-                DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004

-    Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

-                DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

-    0. You just DO WHAT THE FUCK YOU WANT TO.

 ## Todo ideas

 * Allow many elements to have the same `next-order` number — and activate them all at the same time.